cryptax/androidre/README.md

 This repository contains 3 _docker_ images for the reverse engineering of _Android_ applications.

-1. Android emulators:  `cryptax/android-emu:2021.01` (3.4 GB).
-This image contains the Android SDK and emulators. **BROKEN**

-2. Android RE tools: `cryptax/android-re:2021.07` (1.7 GB).
+1. Android RE tools: `cryptax/android-re:2022.02` (1.7 GB).
 This image contains reverse engineering tools.
-3. Dexcalibur: `cryptax/dexcalibur:2021.05`.
+2. Dexcalibur: `cryptax/dexcalibur:2021.05`.
 Contains Dexcalibur.
 Particularly useful for users whose OS does not support Dexcalibur...
+3. *Obsolete and broken*: Android emulators:  `cryptax/android-emu:2021.01` (3.4 GB).
+This image contains the Android SDK and emulators.

 **Disclaimer**: Please use responsibly.